alem0lars/fizzy/CONTRIBUTING.md

 * New cop `ElseLayout` checks for odd arrangement of code in the `else` branch of a conditional expression. ([@bbatsov][])
 ```

-* Mark it up in [Markdown syntax][6].
+* Mark it up in [markdown syntax][markdown_syntax].
 * The entry line should start with `* ` (an asterisk and a space).
-* If the change has a related GitHub issue (e.g. a bug fix for a reported issue), put a link to the issue as `[#123](https://github.com/bbatsov/rubocop/issues/123): `.
+* If the change has a related GitHub issue (e.g. a bug fix for a reported issue), put a link to the issue as `[#123](https://github.com/alem0lars/fizzy/issues/1): `.
 * Describe the brief of the change.
 The sentence should end with a punctuation.
 * At the end of the entry, add an implicit link to your GitHub user page as `([@username][])`.
-* If this is your first contribution to RuboCop project, add a link definition for the implicit link to the bottom of the changelog as `[@username]: https://github.com/username`.
+* If this is your first contribution to fizzy project, add a link definition for the implicit link to the bottom of the changelog as `[@username]: https://github.com/username`.

 ----